 Columbia, MO 65215

-Stephens is test optional for 2021-2022.
+Stephens College is test optional for 2021-2022.
 If you'd like us to consider your test scores, submit your official ACT or SAT results to Stephens College.
 If you would like to apply without test scores, please indicate that on your application.

 ACT code: 2374

 SAT code: 6683

 Stephens uses a rolling admissions process, so it's never too early or late to apply.
 We do have two Priority Admission dates for optimum scholarship consideration:

 Priority Admission II: apply by February 1